- General safety

 Pregnancy or planned pregnancy:

 Should an authorized radiation worker become pregnant, special consideration must be made to ensure limited exposure to the embryo or fetus.
-Once a worker is aware of their pregnancy she should immediately inform the Radiation Safety Officer (RSO) in writing.
-The RSO and permit holder will then determine appropriate accommodations to limit further doses to the worker.
-For more information visit the Pregnancy page.
+Once a worker is aware of their pregnancy they are strongly encouraged to inform the Radiation Safety Officer (RSO) in writing.
+Upon disclosure of a pregnancy, the RSO will provide the following services: